browserengineering/book/book/invalidation.md

         # ...
 ```

-On key press and `innerHTML`, we need to set the dirty flag.
-Let's put
+Next, let's add methods for each step of the dirty flag life cycle.
-that behind a method; I'll say that we `mark` a dependent field to set
-its dirty flag:
+I'll say that we `mark` a protected field to set its dirty flag:

 ``` {.python}
 class ProtectedField: